bigcode-project/bigcode-evaluation-harness/docs/README.md

 Sometimes the prompts can be long and exceed model's context length, so they get truncated.
 In this case we truncate the prompt before the context length to be able to include the entry "\nUse Call-Based format\nANSWER:\n" for example.
 The problem description if always at the beginning of the prompt followed by examples that aren't always relevant while the entry is important for the model to know it has to generate Python code that can be executed and not natural text.

 To use this setting (it's the case by default) set the argument `setup_apps` to `finetuning`.
 To select a difficulty level use `level_apps`argument, by default it is `all`.

-**Few-shot:** for non finetuned models, we provide one example in the prompt for each call type (Standard Input and Call-Based format).
+**2- Few-shot:** for non finetuned models, we provide one example in the prompt for each call type (Standard Input and Call-Based format).
 We add the examples with an instruction before the prompt above:

 ```
     one_shot_prompt = (